organicunity/chalkies.github.io/index.md

 * racist, sexist, homophobic, transphobic, ageist, etc
 * promoting destructive technologies like bitcoin
 * far away from the bay area, without some local aspect or relationship
+* inaccessible to blind users - please transcribe or caption all images

 # How to reply?